rightson/spiderman/README.md

 # spiderman

-This is a simple selenium wrapper.
+This is a data-driven selenium wrapper.

 You can simply control the browser by defining the flow file.

-## Define the flow
+## Define the flow file

-Create a flow (JSON) and defines steps:
+Create a flow file and define desired steps.
+Each step should be composed of an `action` and some action data.
+For example:

 ```json
 {